 - Oops!Something went wrong.Please try again later.

-The board of Sandon Capital Investments Limited (ASX:SNC) has announced that the dividend on 5th of November will be increased to AU$0.028, which will be 10.0% higher than last year.
-This will take the dividend yield from 5.0% to 5.0%, providing a nice boost to shareholder returns.
+The board of Sandon Capital Investments Limited (ASX:SNC) has announced that it will be increasing its dividend by 10.0% on the 1st of June to AU$0.028.
+This will take the dividend yield from 6.0% to 7.1%, providing a nice boost to shareholder returns.

 Sandon Capital Investments' Dividend Has Lacked Consistency